amillerb/fta-liftandshift-dcmigration/doc/importing-template.md

 1. Navigate to the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/Account/Verify) and sign into your DevOps organization.
 2. Fill in **Project Name**, select your Organization, and select **Choose Template**.
-3. Select **Private** and upload [this zip file](/artifacts/iac-migration.zip).
+3. Download [this zip file](/artifacts/iac-migration.zip) to your local Downloads folder.
+4. Select **Private** from the navigation bar and click Choose File, navigate to Downloads to upload migration-iac.zip to the template.
+Click **Submit**.
+It also may prompt the user to add extensions required with the template:
+* Component Governance - License Terms
+* Component Governance Build Task - License Terms
+* Drop Validator Build Task - License Terms
+* Manifest Generator Task - License Terms
+* Nuget Security Analysis - License Terms
+* Product Catalog - License Terms
+* ARM Outputs - License Terms
+* Bower - License Terms
+* Files and Folders View for Test Attachments - License Terms
+* Microsoft Component Policies - License Terms
+* Product Catalog Inventory Extension - License Terms
+* Release Management Utility tasks - License Terms
+* Replace Tokens - License Terms
+* Repository banner (Prod) - License Terms
+* SARIF SAST Scans Tab - License Terms
+* Team Project Health - License Terms
+* Terraform - License Terms
-4. Select **Create Project** on the main page.
+5. Select **Create Project** on the main page.
-5. After the successfully provisioning of the template, go to the Project > Boards > Backlogs and on the top-right click on the engine (Configure team settings) and select Epics, and Stories then click on "Save and close".
+6. After the successfully provisioning of the template, go to the Project > Boards > Backlogs and on the top-right click on the engine (Configure team settings).
+Validate that Epics and Stories are selected and then click **Save and Close**.

 ![backlog-setting-0](/png/backlog-setting-0.png)

 ![backlog-setting-1](/png/backlog-setting-1.png)

-6. Now change to view the Epics then you have all set, containing all Epics, User Stories and Tasks.
+7. Now change to view the Epics then you have all set, containing all Epics, User Stories and Tasks.

 ![backlog-setting-2](/png/backlog-setting-2.png)

 ### Customization:

-Here is a guidance over the process customization to have something different than Epics, Stories and Taks.
-In this case we'll have Waves, Deliverables and Activitites:
+It is recommended to utilize Wave, Deliverable, and Activity terminology in naming the work items, so here is a guidance over the process of customization to have something different than Epics, Stories and Tasks:

 1. Click on the Azure DevOps logo in the top
-2. Click Click on Organization Settings
+2. Click on Organization Settings
 3. Go to Boards > Process
 4. Right click on Agile then click to Create inherited process
 5. Name as you want.
 In this case let's name as Migration, then click to Create process
 6. Click on the Process created (Migration in this case)
 7. On Work item types, click to **+ New work item type** and let's create three: Wave, Deliverable, and Activity.
 Please note that you can customize the icon and the color for each one.
 After you click to create, a new window will be expanded to set extra details as Layout, States and Rules.
 You don't need change nothing here, just return to previous screen and continue the creation.
 8. On All Process > Migration, click to Backlog levels and then click to **+ New top level portfolio backlog**
-9. For each case, create a name and assotiate with the work item types on the backlog level.
+9. For each case, create a name and associate with the work item types on the backlog level.
 Example:

 ![portfolio-backlog-1](/png/portfolio-backlog-1.png)